Optimal design of experiments to identify latent behavioral types: Appendix

 \subsection{Expert Prediction Survey}

-In order to query the 811 experts in behavioral economics, we implemented a survey on Qualtrics for two weeks in early December of 2017.
-The survey was approved by Northeastern IRB (\#17-11-20).
+We implemented a Qualtrics survey for two weeks in early December 2017 in order to query the 788 experts in behavioral economics and digital experimentation.
+The survey was approved by Northeastern IRB (\#17-11-20) and tested before its launch in an internal pilot with researchers from Northeastern University.
+These researchers reported high confidence in the understanding of the questions.
 Below is the text used in the email recruitment for the survey and the survey itself.